Skip to main content

 Who can apply

-The scholarship is only open to New Zealand citizens or permanent residents.
+The scholarship is only open to New Zealand citizens or permanent residents of Pacific Islands descent.

 Secondary students